thiagokokada/i3pyblocks/docs/creating-a-new-block.rst

     utils.asyncio_run(main())

-It is a very silly example, but it should be sufficient to illustrate.
-We are using the :class:`~i3pyblocks.blocks.base.Block`, that is the root of all blocks in **i3pyblocks**.
+It is a silly example, but it should be sufficient to illustrate.
+We are using the :class:`~i3pyblocks.blocks.base.Block`, that is the root of all blocks in i3pyblocks.

 Save the content above in a file called ``hello_world.py``.
-To test in terminal, we can run it using:
+To test in terminal, we can run it by using:

 .. code-block:: sh